 I will most certainly update this permanently rough draft, so check back here periodically!

 The text below is more targeted towards my younger sisters and is more specific to navigating the next 4 years of their lives.
-For general life/happiness/etc. I've been reading Bertrand Russell's Conquest of Happiness recently and besides some slightly outdated references/views, I would say this book in combination with stoicism and minimalism articulate very well the greater portion of my personal philosophy.
+For my thoughts/philosophy with regards to general life/happiness/etc. I will probably publish something on this website in the near future.

 How to make the most of your education